amantalwar04/agency/ninja-business-consulting-html-responsive-web-template/readme.txt

 Credits :
 -------
-=> Design and developed: "WebThemez"  http://webthemez.com
+=> Design and developed: "ATWish"  http://ATWish.com
 => Photos used in template: **Unsplash** - http://unsplash.com
-=> For more free web themes: http://webthemez.com
+=> For more free web themes: http://ATWish.com
 => Framework : http://getbootstrap.com
-=> For more help: webthemez@gmail.com
+=> For more help: ATWish@gmail.com
 => Do not remove the back-link from site.
 If you want remove back-link please donate some bucks.

 License :